homedepot/trainer/README.md

 - Stored config somewhere other than yaml files
 - Web based UI for configuration and monitoring
 - Multiple in progress tests (somehow!)
 - Proxying of external services (?
-We'll decide if this is a good idea based on pull requests :-) )
+We'll decide if this is a good idea based on pull requests)

 ## API